swdotcom/music/README.md

     playListName: string): Promise<PlaylistItem[]>

 /**
+ * Mac iTunes only
+ * This will allow you to play a playlist starting at a specific playlist track number.
+ */
+playItunesTrackNumberInPlaylist(playlistName: string,trackNumber: number)

+/**
  * Returns the tracks that are found by the given playlist name
  * CodyResponse.data will contain <PaginationItem>
  *  - PaginationItem contains